Lord Jesus help me cause I’m about to lose it!

-In her book Unglued Lysa TerKeurst says, “I can face things that are out of my control, and not act out of control.”
+In her book, Unglued Lysa TerKeurst says, “I can face things that are out of my control, and not act out of control.”
 I thought about her words I realized there was a battle going on.
 The enemy was throwing his darts, trying to make me think I could never change.
-I had a choice in this moment.
+I had a choice at this moment.
 I could choose to let my emotions to get the best of me, give up and never read another page of the study, or I could seek the creator of the universe to help me deal with my emotions in a way that glorifies Him.

 The enemy doesn’t want us to succeed.

 1 Peter 5:8 reminds us to, “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”
 The enemy will try to do everything within his power to prevent us from studying God’s word and growing in the truth.
 Why?
 Because he is threatened when we refuse to give up.

 When we refuse to give up glorious things start to happen.

 - People follow our example.
 When we apply God’s word to our life, we glorify Him by setting a Christ-like example for others to learn from and follow.
 “In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”
 Matthew 5:16 (ESV)